 Another major consideration when planning your trip to Croatia is choosing exactly where to go.
 As mentioned already, there are a lot of options for places to visit and see in the country and most everyone visiting only has a limited amount of time to spend.

-As we always advocate spending longer in fewer places on any trip rather than trying to pack a bunch of destinations into short time span, we have written a number of destination comparisons to help you make a decision of where to go if you’re short on time.
+As we always advocate spending longer in fewer places on any trip rather than trying to pack a bunch of destinations into a short time span, we have written a number of destination comparisons to help you make a decision about where to go if you’re short on time.

 So if you’re trying to narrow down some cities or sites in Croatia, make sure to browse the articles below to make your life a little bit easier!